yannick-cw/paraglidingin_front_elm/README.md

-## Paragliding Frontend App
+## Paragliding Frontend App		+# haskellServer
-An elm frontend served by a scala application
+-An elm frontend served by a haskell server
+-

-### How to run the development environment
+-### How to run the development environment
-`sbt run` Runs he application and serves the on `localhost:8080`
+-`stack build && stack exec haskellServer-exe` Runs he application and serves the on `localhost:8081`
+-

-Start a watcher for the elm project so that the elm compiler starts after file change.
+-Start a watcher for the elm project so that the elm compiler starts after file change.
-`cd app/elm/ && npm i && npm run watch`
+-`cd elm/ && npm i && npm run watch`